 Thinking Like a Programmer

 This course teaches non-programmers the thought process associated with programming.
 To program, one needs to be able to break a problem into smaller parts, tackle each part, and stitch all these together into a working program.
 While programming languages vary, it is important for non-programmers to start out with the correct fundamentals.
-This course provides a gentle introduction to programming that prepares students to learn a professional programming language like Java, C# or C++.
+This course provides a gentle introduction to programming that prepares students to learn a professional programming language like Python and Node.js.
 This course is also recommended for Business Analysts looking to understand the kinds of problems that can be addressed effectively through automation.

 - Learn a strategy for solving problems